 data size.
 The size of indexable data that is maintained for the index or replica.

-bucket.
-(Only displayed if viewing the indexes by index, or by server node.)
-The bucket for which the index or replica was created.
+keyspace.
+The keyspace for which the index or replica was created.

 status.
 The current state of the Index Service on the node on which this index is stored.
 The state can be expressed as ready, pause, warmup, or n mutations remaining (where n is an integer).

 The color of the left margin of the index row also reflects the current state of the index.
-For example, the left margin of the index row is green when the index is ready, orange when the index is in warmup, and so on.
+For example, the color is green when the index is ready; and orange when the index is in warmup.

 Definition.
 The N1QL statement used to define the index.

 Storage Mode.
 The storage mode used by the Index Service on the node on which this index is stored.

 Nodes.
 (Only displayed for partitioned indexes.)
 The nodes on which the index partitions are stored, and the number of partitions stored on each node.

 In addition, when the index row is expanded, the Index Stats control is displayed, along with the Open in Workbench and Drop buttons.
 These controls are described below.

-To see statistics for the index, left-click the Index Stats heading in the expanded index row.
+To see statistics for the index, left-click on the Index Stats control in the expanded index row.
 The panel expands vertically, and provides the following display of interactive charts: